 - A dramatic surge in online and in store sales during Black Friday i.e White Friday in the Middle East (الجمعة البيضاء في مصر والخليج).

-List of the best coupon websites in UAE
+Check out the best coupon website in UAE

 Additionally a recent study in the Middle East, found that 48% of GCC residents prefer online shopping, with 33% believing that online shopping is as safe or has the same safety levels as when shopping at traditional stores.
 The Arab Union for e-commerce revealed last month that the current share of the global e-commerce market represents only 1%.
 However, the results of the survey highlight the potential for e-commerce to boom and prosper in the Middle East region.